 Length Limit of Semis Pulling Multiple Trailers

-The semi trucks you see on highways can often pull multiple trailers behind them.
+Semi-trucks often pull multiple trailers behind them.
 While the maximum gross weight of the combined trailers is still 80,000 pounds, there are length restrictions involved as well.
-It should be noted that there is no length restriction on truck-tractor-semi trailer or truck-tractor semi trailer-trailer combination as a whole, but rather the individual parts.
+It should be noted that there is no length restriction on a truck-tractor-semi trailer or truck-tractor semi-trailer-trailer combination as a whole, but rather the individual parts.

-- The maximum length of a semi trailer, including the load, is 53 ft.
+- The maximum length of a semi-trailer, including the load, is 53 feet.

-- The maximum length of a trailer used in a truck-tractor-semitrailer-semitrailer combination is 28 ft, 6 in.
+- The maximum length of a trailer used in a truck-tractor-semitrailer-semitrailer combination is 28.5 feet or 28 ft.
+6 in.

 Dump Truck Weight Limits

-Dump trucks are vehicles used both by a city for trash collection, as well as privately by businesses and citizens for hauling debris or materials from one place to another.
+Dump trucks are used both by a city for trash collection, as well as privately by businesses and citizens for hauling debris.
 These vehicles can vary in style and size, depending on the manufacturer.

-- The largest of dump trucks can carry 28,000 pounds, roughly equivalent to 14 tons.
+- The largest dump trucks can carry 28,000 pounds, roughly equivalent to 14 tons.